thosgood/this-weeks-finds/markdown/251-300/week281.md

 I need to think about this a lot more.
 It was always my hope to reconcile string theory and loop quantum gravity, and this could be the way.
-Of course, reconciling two things that don\'t work doesn\'t necessarily give one that does.
+Of course, reconciling two things that don't work doesn't necessarily give one that does.
 A pessimist might say that combining string theory and loop quantum gravity is like combining epicycles and aether.
-But I\'m optimistic.
+But I'm optimistic.
 Something interesting is going on here.

-In a different but possibly related direction, Aristide Baratin gave a talk on recent work he\'s been doing with Derek Wise and Laurent Freidel.
+In a different but possibly related direction, Aristide Baratin gave a talk on recent work he's been doing with Derek Wise and Laurent Freidel.
 You can get a feel for this work from this paper:

 20\) Aristide Baratin, Derek K. Wise, 2-Group representations for spin